-Evacuation - Immediate evacuation when an alarm sounds, and/or emergency flashing lights have been activated and/ or when instructed to do so by appropriate Student Housing and Residence Life staff is mandatory.
+Evacuation - Immediate evacuation when an alarm sounds, and/or emergency flashing lights have been activated and/or when instructed to do so by appropriate Student Housing staff are mandatory.
 Re-entry into a building before receiving confirmation from appropriate GGC staff, police officer, the fire department, or other emergency personnel is prohibited.
-Re-entry is not permitted when the alarm is sounding.
+Re-entry is not allowed when the alarm sounds.
 For safety reasons, using an elevator to evacuate a building is not permitted.
 The college will not be responsible for any harm caused by reentry into the building before permitted.
 Residents may be charged a minimum fine of \$150 for failing to immediately evacuate.